Admission for the January 2025 academic session is ongoing Apply Now!

 • Describe the use of presentation software for report presentations;

-• Use database management software for accounting and business data management;
+• Use database management software for accounting and business data management; and

 • Employ software productivity tools for office services.